Skip to main content

 Review and update

-nut context replace project --old "outdated info" --new "current info"
+nut context replace role --old "outdated info" --new "current info"